-This article is not intended to be yet another “Python syntax tutorial for newbies”, or a “Ruby vs Python” comparison.
-Instead, we want to show you one of the possible paths you can take as a Ruby developer to learn Python quickly and easily.
-And to show you why it’s worth it to add Python to your programmer’s repertoire.
+This article is not intended to be yet another "Python syntax tutorial for newbies" or a "Ruby vs Python" comparison.
+Instead, our experts at iRonin - one of the best Ruby on Rails development company - want to show you one of the possible paths you can take as a Ruby developer to learn Python quickly and easily.
+And to show you why adding Python to your programmer's repertoire is worth it.

 Why should a Ruby dev learn Python?
 Why is Python Cool?

-As you’re probably aware, Python is an expressive, dynamically typed, multi-purpose language.
-It can be used for both desktop and web applications, as well as for complex scientific projects leveraging large volumes of data or using deep learning.
-Python offers a syntax that’s easy to learn and use, and this simplicity stands at the core of its philosophy.
+As you probably know, Python is an expressive, dynamically typed, multi-purpose language.
+It can be used for desktop and web applications and for complex scientific projects leveraging large volumes of data or using deep learning.
+Python offers a syntax that's easy to learn and use, and this simplicity stands at the core of its philosophy.
 It makes Python somewhat similar to Ruby.
-In fact, Ruby is influenced by some core concepts from Python’s language philosophy, including simplicity.
+In fact, Ruby is influenced by some core concepts from Python's language philosophy, including simplicity.

-Python’s design includes features that facilitate data analysis and visualization.
-Python’s libraries and APIs allow for presenting data in very appealing ways, and for conveying information effectively.
+Python's design includes features that facilitate data analysis and visualization.
+Python's libraries and APIs allow for the presentation of data to be very appealing and effectively convey information.
 This is very helpful for building custom big data solutions, as it saves the development team some time and effort.
 Python can also be used for artificial intelligence and natural language processing projects.

 It's no surprise that, over recent years, the language has gained a lot of positive attention.
 It's currently one of the most popular programming environments.